 Violence/Scary Images: This is a horror film.
 It therefore intends to scare its audience.
 Alligators repeatedly attack humans throughout the movie.
 We witness a person completely torn apart by alligators.
 There is a close up of a character’s arm being ripped off.
 Shots of grossly bleeding open wounds.
 Close-ups on a compound fracture, which is painfully splint back into its rightful position.
+A nest of spiders opens on top of a person’s face.
 A bloated floating corpse of a human is seen, along with rotting animal carcasses.
 A character drowns.
 Humans attack alligators in self-defense, using blunt force trauma, guns, or stabbing it to death.
 There are numerous jump scares throughout the film.
 It’s also set during a hurricane; we see houses being damaged by high winds.

 Language/Crude Humor: The f-bomb and the s-word are dropped frequently, mostly muttered as an exclamation in response to surprising events.
 God’s name is used in vain.
 Minor swear words such as b*tch.

 Sexual Content: No nudity.
 One scene is set inside a woman’s change room.
 A character changes out of her swimwear and into regular clothes, though all that is seen during this sequence is her bare shoulders.